-I take my dogs in twice a year for six month checkups and booster shots, but once a year may be enough if you have a very healthy dog.
+I take my dogs to vet twice a year for checkups and booster shots, but once a year may be enough if you have a very healthy dog.
 Since dogs have much shorter lives than the average human, taking your dog into the vet once a year means they are only going in to see the doc every seven years if thought of in “dog-years.”
 As they age, they may require more frequent vet visits.

-Which shots should my Chi get?
 There are 2 main combo shots that are given to puppies.
 The first is the 5-in-one.
-It contains the vaccinations for hepatitis, canine-distemper, parvovirus, para influenza and adenovirus.
-Or, there is the 7-in-1 combo shot which contains all of the above listed vaccines as well as two types of leptospirosis vaccines.
+It contains the vaccinations for hepatitis, canine-distemper, parvovirus, parainfluenza, and adenovirus.
+Or, there is the 7-in-1 combo shot which contains all of the above-listed vaccines as well as two types of leptospirosis vaccines.

-Where you live and if you plan to travel with your pet will help the vet make the decision which shots and how often the Chi will need them.
+Where you live and if you plan to travel with your pet will help the vet make the decision which shots and how often the Chihuahua will need them.
 Certain vaccinations are only needed for particular parts of the country.
-Rabies shots should be administered between three and four months of age, and will be followed by a yearly booster thereafter.
+Rabies shots should be administered between three and four months of age and will be followed by a yearly booster thereafter.

 There are additional vaccines your vet may choose to administer such as the Bordatella shot to prevent Kennel Cough.

 When you take your Chihuahua to the vet as a puppy, please keep him or her in a carrier, pet bag or on your lap.
 Many animals with a variety of maladies go through the vet’s office each day.
 Your very young Chihuahua is still building its immune system and may become sick if it comes into contact with another sick dog or bacteria on the floor of the vet’s office.
 It is always a good idea to keep your dog from interaction with other people’s animals until you have had your puppy fully vaccinated.